Caching in IE

 This page is basically a duplication of a comment I made on mezzoblue.

-Whilst developing a work-around to background-attachment:fixed for
+Whilst developing a work-around to background-attachment:fixed

 IE7, I came across the horrible